 Introduction / History

-The Valmiki Chuhra are a Dalit group who live in India primarily in the Punjab state.
+The Valmiki Chuhra are a community oiving in India, primarily in the Punjab state.
 The traditional occupation of the Valmiki is street sweeping and removing excrement from villages and cities.
 Since both jobs are considered degrading by other Hindus the Valmiki are outside of the caste system.
 The main languages of the Valmiki are Eastern Punjab and Hindi.
 Complete Bibles are available in both languages.
 The Valmiki are a mostly oral culture so the gospel will have to be shared with them in an audio and visual form.

 What Are Their Lives Like?

-The Valmiki face many obstacles because of their Dalit label.
+The Valmiki face many obstacles because of their low class label.
 Their children are often denied entrance to schools.
 The Valmiki frequently are not allowed into Hindu temples to worship their Hindu gods.
-The Indian government is trying to help Dalit groups by granting them special places in universities and government jobs as a Scheduled Caste.
+The Indian government is trying to help low class groups by granting them special places in universities and government jobs as a Scheduled Caste.
 Even if a Valmiki gets an education, he or she be discriminated against at the workplace.
 The Valmiki continue to work jobs that most Hindu peoples would find beneath them.
 They clean sewer pipes, collect dead bodies, dig graves and sweep streets.
 During colonial times many Valmiki left Hinduism and became Sikhs, Muslims and Christians hoping for a better life outside of Hinduism.
 Valmiki marry within their group.
-Most other Hindu groups would forbid their children from marrying a Dalit person.
+Most other Hindu groups would forbid their children from marrying a person from this group.
 Marriage to one spouse is the norm.
 Sons inherit any property that their father has.

 What Are Their Beliefs?